About a year ago I did a super popular video about Zinc and how it improves your testosterone levels, libido, and so forth.

 Doing blood tests typically isn’t very accurate and is obviously an inconvenience for most of us because of time and money.

-So, all we can do is see what SYMPTOMS that you may have, that can be potentially linked to zinc deficiency.
+So, all we can do is see what SYMPTOMS you may have, that can be potentially linked to zinc deficiency.

 - it plays a vital role in immune function